AshwinSundar/ashwinsundar/content/posts/snow-crash-state-of-mind.md

 *deep cringe*

-The summer before college, I became interested in what I thought was neuroscience, but could probably be called "pop neuroscience".
+The summer before college, I became interested in what I thought was neuroscience.
 Books like "The Man who Mistook his Wife for a Hat" by Oliver Sacks, "Society of Mind" by Marvin Minsky, and "Tao of Physics" by Fritjof Chapra were read (and even annotated).
 Neuroscience will be my declared major in college, I decided.

 Why this sudden change of heart?
-Why did I choose to read these books, when all my life previously, I had been a huge science and technology nerd?
+Where did this interest in the brain come from, when all my life previously, I had been a huge science and technology nerd?
 I had used computers constantly since a young age, and while I never went so far as to learn to program them, I was a techno-enthusiast.
 I liked math a lot too.
 So why didn't I choose computer science or even engineering to study in college?

-Somehow, the influence of the study of philosophy, politics, and current events via my club activity shifted my STEM-oriented inclinations along a more meta-axis - what was actually happening in my own mind?
-I wanted to find out, and what better way than to study that actual biological organ?
+Somehow, my transient focus on philosophy, politics, and current events via my club activity shifted my STEM-oriented inclinations along a more meta-axis.
+I wanted to know what was actually happening in my own mind.
+What better way than to study that actual biological organ - the brain?

-Alas, I would grow disappointed with my decision to study neuroscience quickly.
-Piles of chemistry and biology classes, along with stacks of flashcards to memorize for each subject left me worn out and disillusioned with my choice of major.

 ---